fadhil3310/StupidVNEngine/README.md

 ### A simple and easy-to-use game engine for Visual Novel.

+Built in raw C++17 with no smart pointer shenanigans OwO.

 Originally created for a school project.
 [Here's the repo](https://github.com/hrtsnam/UAS_SDA_PROJECT).

 ## Features